Sustainability-Fueled Business Expansion

 A screen of the smartphone portal site exclusively for residents and their families

-Feedback from residents' families (Photo Gallery function)
+Feedback from residents' families (Photo Gallery service)

 • I was happy to see the residents enjoying their time with the staff members.